allenai/semeval-2019-task-10/docs/gettingStarted.md

 6. You can then wait until the status of your submission says Completed (you will likely need to click the Refresh Status button or refresh your browser to force a status change).
 7. Your scores should become visible and you are given the option to submit your result to the leaderboard.

+To use the gold logical forms and the logical form interpreter, see the following [page](https://github.com/allenai/semeval-2019-task-10/tree/master/interpreter).